 “The skill set you develop from the Business Leadership program is not one you can get from a text book.
 For me it has been the most practical and essential skills I have ever learnt that will not only help me to be a better leader in my field, but also in my personal and community life.”Participant

-As a Partner of Leading Teams, Kraig Grime brings many years of experience to the company.
+As a Co-Founder and Director of Leading Teams, Kraig Grime brings many years of experience to the company.
 Kraig’s career began in the Navy but after seven years he transferred to the Air Force spending twenty years with the Department of Defence culminating in a role as Officer in Charge of Management Services, which provided specialist advice on the Human Aspects of Organisational Development to regional commanders across Australia and New Zealand.

 During his final years with the Air Force, a secondment role in Cultural Audit reinforced Kraig’s view that honest and respectful communication between managers/leaders and the workforce was pivotal to success and that a strong culture that leads to high performance is not possible without a collaborative approach.